How Sen. Orrin Hatch Shaped America's Health Care In Controversial Ways

 Sen. Orrin Hatch, a Utah Republican retiring from 42 years in the Senate as a new generation is sworn in, leaves a long list of achievements in health care.
 Some were less controversial than others.

-Hatch played key roles in shepherding the 1983 Orphan Drug Act to promote drug development for rare diseases, and the 1984 National Organ Transplant Act, which helped create a national transplant registry.
+Hatch played key roles in shepherding the 1983 Orphan Drug Act to promote drug development for rare diseases and the 1984 National Organ Transplant Act, which helped create a national transplant registry.
 And in 1995, when many people with AIDS were still feeling marginalized by society and elected leaders, he testified before the Senate about reauthorizing funding for his Ryan White CARE Act to treat uninsured people who have HIV.

 "AIDS does not play favorites," Hatch told other senators.
 "It affects rich and poor, adults and children, men and women, rural communities and the inner cities.
 We know much, but the fear remains."

-Hatch, now 84, cosponsored a number of bills with Democrats over the years, often with the late Sen. Ted Kennedy of Massachusetts.
+Hatch, now 84, co-sponsored a number of bills with Democrats over the years, often with the late Sen. Ted Kennedy of Massachusetts.
 The two men were sometimes called "the odd couple," for their politically mismatched friendship.

 In 1997 the two proposed a broad new health safety net for kids — the Children's Health Insurance Program.